Alexbcampbell/WeCodeKC-Volunteer/README.md

 Steps:

-Note: For testing purposes, test accounts and data are currently initialized with the project upon build.
-These lines can be removed and are not entirely necessary, but may prove helpful as a tool to show off the application
+The Homepage contains a brief summary of WeCodeKC, a carousel of upcoming events, and the options to register as a volunteer or mentor.
+You can also access all events by clicking on the hamburger dropdown in the top right corner and going to Events.

 1. Register and/or login to the application.
-If you’re creating a new account, you’re directed to the ‘Step 1 - About Me’ tab.
-Complete the forms on tabs 1-3 by providing the necessary information, and click ‘Submit.’
+If you’re creating a new account, you’re directed to the registration page.
+Complete the two-part registration by providing the necessary information, and click ‘Submit.’

-2. After logging into your account, you see the Landing Page.
+2. After logging into your account as a volunteer or mentor, you see your Profile Page.
 Note, you can also reach this page by selecting ‘Home’ in the top nav bar.

-The Landing Page contains a brief summary of your own information and an option to ‘View Profile.’
-You can also view and edit your profile information by selecting ‘Profile’ in the top nav bar.

-Additionally, the page contains one large button at the very top labeled ‘IHKC Community,’ and below, you see three smaller buttons labeled as follows: “‘Find a Business,’ ‘Find a Speaker,’ ‘Find a Space.’”

-3. To search through the community of members, select the ‘IHKC Community’ button.
-After navigating to the Search Page, you can find members by inputting a job title, community role, or an organization name.
-When the search results appear, clicking the down carrot shows more information about a user and let’s you contact them from within the app.

-4. Selecting one of the three smaller buttons from the Landing Page, you can view a list of local businesses, speakers, and/or spaces to hold events.
-Selecting the ‘+’ button expands a card, and you can view additional information including contact info for the individual or entity.
-Note: these are resources, not necessarily members, so the option to contact them from within in the app is not available.

-## Usage

-How does someone use this application?
-Tell a user story here.

-1. xxx
-2. xxx
-3. xxx
-4. xxx
-5. xxx
-6. xxx
+If you are an admin, you will have the option of accessing the admin portal by choosing the Admin button on the hamburger dropdown.

+3. To view all events at which to volunteer, select the ‘Events’ button.
+Clicking on the details button will take you to a page with more information.
+By choosing 'Click to Attend', you will see an alert that the event has been be added to your events.

+4. Back on the profile page, you can update your profile picture and personal details by clicking on 'Edit Profile.'

+5. As an administrator, you can access a table of all verified users on the admin portal.
+You can also create and manage events on the Event Calendar tab.
+Administrators also can view demographics on the Demographics tab and sort through ethnicity, gender identity, and volunteer role.

 ## Built With